 Extremely proud of his “Jersey roots”, Tom earned his law degree from Seton Hall University School of Law and his Bachelor’s degree from Rutgers University.
 After law school, Tom had the opportunity to serve as law clerk to the Honorable Kenneth J. Slomienski, J.S.C., in the Family Division of Bergen County Superior Court.
 His experience working closely with Judge Slomienski afforded him a unique perspective from behind the bench as well as invaluable insights in to how the court system works and how judges make decisions.

 Since entering private practice, Tom has focused on Family and Matrimonial Law, ably resolving complex divorce matters and highly contentious custody disputes.
 He has a no-nonsense and practical style that is respected by both judges and opposing counsel, yet also thinks outside-the-box to find creative solutions to his clients’ problems.
 Tom has experience guiding high-net-worth individuals through the divorce process and dealing with complicated asset division issues as well as alimony and child support issues.
 He has had success trying cases to conclusion, winning favorable custody, alimony, and child support terms for his clients, as well as significant counsel fee awards.
 Tom is also an experienced appellate lawyer; his successful arguments reversed an adverse trial court decision regarding emancipation and termination of child support in Kiely v.
 Kiely, N.J.
 Super.
 Unpub.
 LEXIS 2784 (App.
 Div.
-2013) and has been successful in numerous other appellate matters.
+2013) and has been successful in numerous other appellate matters including most recently an important case regarding equitable distribution.
 Tom’s work has earned him recognition from his peers, including being named as one New Jersey’s “10 Best Attorneys” by the American Institute of Family Law Attorneys and as one of New Jersey’s Top 40 under 40 Family Lawyers by the American Society of Legal Advocates.

 Beyond Family Law, as a seasoned litigator Tom also has experience winning rights for immigrants before the USCIS and in Immigration Court, in civil litigation matters and defending individuals facing criminal charges.